Warm Pumpkin Salad with Salmon and Pumpkin Seeds

-If pumpkin is not in season, butternut squash might be and makes a good alternative with a great taste and a similar nutritional profile.
+If pumpkin is not in season, butternut squash should be and makes a good alternative with a delicious taste and a similar nutritional profile.

 - A small pumpkin or half a medium sized one with the seeds removed (any remainder can be kept in the fridge and used for a healthy soup within a couple of days).

 - Around a quarter of a cup of raw pumpkin seeds.
-Crushed or chopped brazil nuts are good replacement if you don’t have them and pine nuts or cashews would also work, but pumpkin seeds are healthier.
+Crushed or chopped brazil nuts are good replacement if you don’t have them and pine nuts or cashews would also work, but pumpkin seeds are healthier and taste great.

 - A cup of cherry tomatoes, cut into halves.